3.3 Supported Lodgings

 - His or her understanding of their rights and responsibilities in relation to the accommodation; and

 - His or her understanding of funding arrangements.

-The accommodation providers are recruited from the Hull and East Riding of Yorkshire area.
+The accommodation providers are recruited from the Hull and the bordering authorities.
 The process of assessment and approval of Supported Lodgings providers aims to achieve a balance between ensuring that placements are safe and thoroughly vetted whilst not being excessive to a level which deters applicants, and that this is in accordance with the level of input which is requested of them.

-The Supported Lodgings providers will be approved for up to two young people.
+Good practice would suggest Supported Lodgings providers will be approved for up to four young people.
 This could be extended in an emergency or for siblings groups.

 Admin will send scheme leaflets to the prospective provider, together with an application form.
 This is an important step because all the basic information about the potential provider is obtained, as well as their written consent to pursue the necessary enquires.